rprouse/8088/Assembly.md

 - `jge label` - Jump if b >= a
 - `jl label` - Jump if b < a
 - `jle label` - Jump if b <= a
-- `test reg,imm` - Bitwise compare of register and constant
+- `test reg,imm` - Bitwise compare of register and constant or zero (same as AND but without modifying the register)
 - `jz label` - Jump if bits were not set ("zero")
 - `jnz label` - Jump if bits were set ("not zero")